 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The South Baltimore neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+South Baltimore is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, South Baltimore is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Of note is NeighborhoodScout's research finding that the South Baltimore neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the South Baltimore community truly stands out from the rest in this regard.

-Did you know that the South Baltimore neighborhood has more Greek and Eastern European ancestry people living in it than nearly any neighborhood in America?
+Did you know that the South Baltimore neighborhood has more Russian and Greek ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.0% of this neighborhood's residents have Greek ancestry and 1.7% have Eastern European ancestry.
+In fact, 5.7% of this neighborhood's residents have Russian ancestry and 2.8% have Greek ancestry.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the South Baltimore neighborhood, 72.2% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 16.7% of the residents employed.
-Other residents here are employed in government jobs, whether they are in local, state, or federal positions (7.7%), and 5.7% in clerical, assistant, and tech support occupations.
+In the South Baltimore neighborhood, 75.2% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 11.3% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (7.5%), and 7.2% in government jobs, whether they are in local, state, or federal positions.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the South Baltimore neighborhood is English, spoken by 94.8% of households.
-Other important languages spoken here include Italian, Greek and Spanish.
+The most common language spoken in the South Baltimore neighborhood is English, spoken by 95.5% of households.
+Other important languages spoken here include Italian and Greek.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

-Here most residents (77.1%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (7.8%) and 5.4% of residents also hop out the door and walk to work for their daily commute.
+Here most residents (74.9%) drive alone in a private automobile to get to work.
+In addition, quite a number also hop out the door and walk to work to get to work (8.7%) and 6.1% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.

 Analytics built by: Location, Inc.